ray-x/navigator.lua/README.md

 ## API and extensions
-The plugin built on top of guihua, you can extend the plugin based on your requirements. e.g. A side pannel of lsp symbols and lsp diagnostics:
+The plugin built on top of guihua, you can extend the plugin based on your requirements. e.g. A side panel of lsp symbols and lsp diagnostics:

 ```lua